taibuharoub/node-ci/README.md

   </a>
 </p>

-> Wiring Up Continuous Integration with Travis CI, Build a CI to automatically build and test our projects
+> Wiring Up Continuous Integration with Travis CI, Build a CI Server to automatically build and test your projects

 ### 🏠 [Homepage](https://github.com/taibuharoub/node-ci#readme)